Lost-Fables/TicketPlugin/README.md

 Leave comments for Staff-Only or for the Player

-Claim a ticket so other staff know who's working on it actively
+DONE: Claim a ticket so other staff know who's working on it actively

-Unclaim in case you need to let it sit.
+DONE: Unclaim in case you need to let it sit.

+View Claimed Tickets

 Re-assign to another team.